-This is "The Museum Capital of Texas."
-The city dates from 1824 when it was known as Tevis Bluff after the first settlers, Noah and Nancy Tevis.
-In 1835, Henry Millard and partners bought the Tevis' property for a planned town.
+This is The Museum Capital of Texas."
+The city dates from 1824 when it was known as Tevis Bluff after the first settlers Noah and Nancy Tevis.
+In 1835 Henry Millard and partners bought the Tevis' property for a planned town.
 Beaumont was Millard's wife's maiden name.
-The First Congress of the Republic of Texas granted a charter in 1838, and Beaumont was designated as the Jefferson County seat.
+The First Congress of the Republic of Texas granted a charter in 1838 and Beaumont was designated as the Jefferson County seat.
 The city came of age in 1901 with the Spindletop oil gusher.
-Today, it is an industrial giant, major port, agricultural center and home to Lamar University.
+Today it is an industrial giant, major port agricultural center and home to Lamar University.

-The St. Anthony Cathedral is modeled after St. Paul's Basilica in Rome.
-700 Jefferson Drive.
-For appointment: 409/833-6433.
+The St. Anthony Cathedral at 700 Jefferson Drive is modeled after St. Paul's Basilica in Rome.
+For an appointment call 409/833-6433.